 Stephanie Villa (2010, undergraduate research assistant) - currently earning her PhD at Northwestern

-Madeline Andrews (2010, undergraduate research assistant) - currently earning her PhD at University of Southern California
+Madeline Andrews (2010, undergraduate research assistant) - currently earning her PhD at University of California Los Angeles

 Alexandra Garcia (2010, undergraduate research assistant) - currently earning her PhD at University of Texas-Austin

 Sarah Mennenga (2010, undergraduate research assistant) - currently earning her PhD in the Bimonte-Nelson lab